betab0t/vector_ros_driver/README.md

 - **[How do i find Vector's serial number?](https://developer.anki.com/vector/docs/troubleshooting.html#can-t-find-serial-number)**

 - **Why isn't this XX from Vector SDK supported?** Well, I didn't wrap all the functions from the SDK - only the main ones as i see it.
-Yet, if you found a missing function that you need/would like to see as part of vector_ros, please consider opening a [new issue](https://github.com/betab0t/vector_ros/issues/new) with your proposal.
+Yet, if you found a missing function that you need/would like to see as part of vector_ros_driver, please consider opening a [new issue](https://github.com/betab0t/vector_ros_driver/issues/new) with your proposal.